sangyetenphel/e-commerce/README.md

 # e-commerce

-A django E-commerce website with paypal payment integration.
+A django e-commerce website with paypal payment integration.